 Coventry was a world centre for engineering in the late 19th century.
-As technology became more complex, the construction of machine tools became more specialised and a trained workforce was needed.
+As technology became more complex, the construction of machine tools became more specialised and the need for a better-trained workforce grew.

-The name Butts comes from when the land was used by archers for practice (Edward IV having passed a law in 1477 making it compulsory for all males to own a longbow and to practice on Sundays after church.
+The name Butts comes from when the land was used by archers for practice (Edward IV having passed a law in 1477 – never repealed - making it compulsory for all males to own a longbow and to practice on Sundays after church.
 Butts are mounds of earth along which the archers could shoot.

-In 1926 the Institute qualified as a Technical College and changed its name accordingly – free from fees for children aged 5-11 and a senior school for over 11s.
-Coventry led the country in day release apprenticeships with 500 registered in 1931.
-The Institute was now providing courses for every level up to final honours degree.
+In 1926 the Institute qualified as a Technical College and changed its name.
+Coventry led the country in day-release apprenticeships with 500 registered in 1931.
+The College was now providing courses for every level up to final honours degree.

-The theatre was originally used as a lecture theatre, called the Great Hall, when the college was first opened.
-Later the Council for the Encouragement of Music and the Arts used the Theatre through the War Years to entertain the public with concerts and other events.
+The Council for the Encouragement of Music and the Arts used the Theatre through the War Years to entertain the public with concerts and other events.

 The birth of the Albany Theatre